A Little Piece of GroundAges 9 to 11

 This book must go down as a brave, serious and successful attempt to reach out and have this story heard

-Michael Rosen, Books For Keeps
+Michael Rosen, poet and author of Chocolate Cake and Unexpected Twist, Books For Keeps

 A Little Piece of Ground has the same rights as any other book to be on the shelves of shops and libraries.
 I also think that by reading books like this, and acknowledging other points of view, it will be easier for both sides to understand each other